 That's where a waterproof tripod might start to look like a good idea.
 I've had tripods drown before, and drying them out is a real pain.
 You have to take them to pieces, clean them, air them out, and even the tiniest amount of grit can mess with how smoothly the tripod works afterward.

 The problem occurs when water gets inside the leg tubes.
-The most obvious place that happens is when you’re shooting at the waterline of something like a river or the beach when water can enter from the bottom.
-It’s generally less of an issue in rain because the legs aren’t as vulnerable to water seeping in from above, but it can certainly become a problem if you retracting and extending the legs in damp conditions.
+The most obvious place that happens is when you're shooting at the waterline of something like a river or the beach when water can enter from the bottom.
+It's generally less of an issue in the rain because the legs aren't as vulnerable to water seeping in from above, but it can most definitely become a problem if you are retracting and extending the legs in damp conditions.

 There aren't a lot of waterproof tripods on the market.
 There used to the the Gitzo Safari tripods that had a proprietary "Ocean lock" system.
 But they're discontinued.
 Now Sirui has come out with a few waterproof ones that are well-suited to travel photography off the beaten track.

 A happy side-effect of a tripod being waterproof is that it's also protected against sand and grit from getting inside the legs and locking up the mechanisms or jamming the extensions.
 And I suspect that that protection against sand and dirt is something that a much larger group of photographers would find useful.

 Sirui first announced their W series of waterproof tripods in 2015.
 They've taken some of the materials and techniques used in the car industry and applied them to a tripod.
 It's not a connection that was obvious to me, but it does make sense when you think about it.